Best daily deals

 A photo of a showerhead spraying the camera, with the text "can you use AirPods in the shower?" overlaid.

-If you’re a music junkie or just can’t stand to miss out on a broadcast, you may have wondered to yourself if you can just keep using your Apple AirPods in the shower to not miss out.
+If you’re a music junkie or can’t stand to miss out on a broadcast, you may have wondered if you can just keep using your Apple AirPods in the shower to avoid missing out.
 But is it foolish?
 Should you rethink your brilliant plan?

 The answer, as usual, lies in what happens when your plans fail.